Cavaliers vs. Raptors odds, prediction, time: 2026 NBA playoff picks, Game 6 best bets from proven model

 How to make Cavaliers vs. Raptors picks

-After simulating each possession of Cavaliers vs. Raptors 10,000 times, the model also says one side of the spread hits well over 50% of the time.
+After simulating each possession of Cavaliers vs. Raptors 10,000 times, the model also says one side of the spread is the better value.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Cavaliers vs. Raptors, and which side of the spread hits in well over 50% of simulations?
+So who wins Cavaliers vs. Raptors, and which side of the spread is the better value?
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.